Gdoc/Admin

 Food and tobacco (1%): energy-related emissions from the manufacturing of tobacco products and food processing (the conversion of raw agricultural products into their final products, such as the conversion of wheat into bread).

-Non-ferrous metals: 0.7%: Non-ferrous metals are metals which contain very little iron: this includes aluminium, copper, lead, nickel, tin, titanium and zinc, and alloys such as brass.
-The manufacturing of these metals requires energy which results in emissions.
+Non-ferrous metals: 0.7%: non-ferrous metals contain very little iron.
+They include aluminum, copper, lead, nickel, tin, titanium, zinc, and alloys such as brass.
+Manufacturing these metals requires energy, which results in emissions.

-Paper & pulp (0.6%): energy-related emissions from the conversion of wood into paper and pulp.
+Paper & pulp (0.6%): energy-related emissions from converting wood into paper and pulp.

 Machinery (0.5%): energy-related emissions from the production of machinery.